Z-Mosayebi/task-tracker/README.md

 ### Toggling a Reminder

-- Click the left border of the task to toggle the reminder.
+- Double-click the task to toggle the reminder.

 ### Deleting a Task